gmoniava/react-minesweeper/README.md

+## Minesweeper

-Minesweeper game.
-Game logic is implemented using custom hook (useMinesweeper).
+Game minesweeper implemented in react.
+Game logic is handled using a custom hook (useMinesweeper).